 - Guide 1: How to Remove All-Radio 4.27 Portable Trojan from Windows.

-- Guide 2: Get rid of All-Radio 4.27 Portable Trojan from Mac OS X.
+- Guide 2: Get rid of All-Radio 4.27 Portable Trojan on Mac OS X.

-- Guide 3: Remove All-Radio 4.27 Portable Trojan from Google Chrome.
+- Guide 3: Remove All-Radio 4.27 Portable Trojan in Google Chrome.

 - Guide 4: Erase All-Radio 4.27 Portable Trojan from Mozilla Firefox.